Tangent $\infty$-categories and Goodwillie calculus: Introduction

 The tangent bundle construction from~\cite[7.3.1.10]{lurie:2017} can be described explicitly as the functor $T: \Catdiff \to \Catdiff$ given by

-where $\finbased$ denotes the $\infty$-category of finite pointed spaces, and $\Exc(-,-)$ denotes the $\infty$-category of functors that are \emph{excisive} in the sense of Goodwillie (i.e. map pushouts in $\finbased$ to pullbacks in $\cat{C}$).
+where $\finbased$ denotes the $\infty$-category of finite pointed spaces, and $\Exc(-,-)$ denotes the $\infty$-category of functors that are \emph{excisive} in the sense of Goodwillie (those that map pushouts in $\finbased$ to pullbacks in $\cat{C}$).
 With this definition in mind, the Goodwillie tangent structure on $\Catdiff$ consists of the following natural transformations: \begin{itemize} \item the \emph{projection} map $p: T\cat{C} \to \cat{C}$ is evaluation at the null object:

 \item the \emph{zero section} $0: \cat{C} \to T\cat{C}$ maps an object $X$ of $\cat{C}$ to the constant functor with value $X$; \item \emph{addition} $+: T\cat{C} \times_{\cat{C}} T\cat{C} \to T\cat{C}$ is the fibrewise product: